-The Manhattan Center for Cognitive-Behavioral Therapy offers treatment for fear of flying.
+The Manhattan Center for Cognitive-Behavioral Therapy offers fear of flying treatment.
 This therapy is targeted to those who have become reliant on alcohol or prescription medications to fly.
 It’s also effective for those who’d like to avoid that!

 Fear of Flying